pedromartinho/drover-api/README.md

 I've to build 3 different endpoints:

+* **GET /cars** | index
 * **POST /cars** | create
-* **GET /cars** | index
 * **PUT /cars/:car_id** | update

 Each of the endpoints will have multiple validations explained in the next topics.
+For test purposes, I've created a postman collection (**drover_api.postman_collection.json**) that I've inserted in the repo.
+If you want to quickly test the application, you can import it into Postman and test it.
+The only thing that might need to be changed is the api variable that can be changed if you edit the collection itself.

 #### POST /cars | create

 The POST endpoint will be used for the creation of new cars.
-This endpoint receives a json object in the request body and will lead to the cration of a car in the database.
+This endpoint receives a json object in the request body and will lead to the creation of a car in the database.
 Here's an example of a valid object for a car creation.

 ```{ "model_id": 1, "color_id": 1, "license_plate": "AA-03-00", "available_from": "2022-02-11", "price": 100, "year": 2020 }```